tomdries/content-analysis-tools/readme.md

 For a demonstration of the package with a mockup interview transcript, see `demo.ipynb`.
 This notebook can be previewed on github or alternatively via https://nbviewer.jupyter.org/.

-Currently, it supports loading word (docx) documents, and it assumes all text in the document is preceded by participant numbers (formatted as, for example, `P1:`), and tagged with the following grammar `#tag-stem.suffix1.suffix2{elaborate comment}`.
+Currently, it supports loading strings and word (docx) documents, and it assumes all text in the document is preceded by participant numbers (formatted as, for example, `P1:`), and tagged with the following grammar `#tag-stem.suffix1.suffix2{elaborate comment}`.

 ## Usage